psi-consortium/psi/doc/PSI/PSI-ICD/schema/ProductOfferingTerm.md

 # ProductOfferingTerm

-A condition under which a ProductOffering is made available to Customers.
-For instance, a productOffering can be offered with multiple commitment periods.

 | Field | Type | Format | Required |
 | ------- | ------- | ------- | --- |
 | name | string | N/A | No |